Golden Calf Goof-Off

 Moses told Aaron, Nadab, Abihu and the 70 elders, “Stay here while I go up the mountain.
 If any of you have questions, ask Aaron.
 He is in charge.”

 So Moses and his assistant, Joshua, went up the mountain, disappearing in the cloud cover at the top for six days.
 On the seventh day, the Lord called out to Moses from the cloud.
 From down below, the Israelites saw the awesome display of the glory of the Lord, glowing like a raging fire.
 There, the Lord gave Moses the plans for building the Tabernacle, a large tent set apart for worshipping God.
 There were so many details in the plans for the Tabernacle and its contents that Moses had to stay in God's presence for 40 days in order to write them all down.

-In the meantime, Moses and the elders went down to the camp.
+In the meantime, Aaron and the elders went down to the camp.
 The Israelites waited for a few days for Moses to return, peeking up the mountain, careful not to set a foot across the boundaries Moses had set up.
-"What can the Lord possibly be telling Moses up there?" they wondered.
-"Is he ever coming back?
-When are we going to the Promised Land?"
+“What can the Lord possibly be telling Moses up there?” they wondered.
+“Is he ever coming back?
+When are we going to the Promised Land?”

 As the days and then weeks went by, the people became more and more restless and impatient.
 They complained among one another: “That fellow, Moses!
 He could have at least sent Joshua down with a message.
 Why is he gone for so long?
 Maybe he saw God face to face and died?
 We aren't even allowed to go up the mountain to search for his body because then we'll also die.”